What Can Your Online Shop Do for the Chinese New Year?

 Paying attention here might improve the site’s performance and your shop’s conversion rate.
 After all, not everyone who finds something wrong or confusing on your site is going to let you know.
 The majority of users will just leave your website.

-Every once in a blue moon, you’ll get a negative review that might make you laugh.
+Every once in a while, you’ll get a negative review that might make you laugh.
 Perhaps, the customer is giving you a backhanded compliment or maybe they missed the point of your business altogether.
-If you can think of a clever way to spin this review in your favour, it might make for a genius advertisement.

 For example, Snowbird Ski Resorts handled this one-star review perfectly: